 In most instances some type of subsurface investigations will be necessary to discover sites.
 Testing methods will depend on field conditions and the types of sites anticipated.
 Under most conditions, shovel testing is the preferred method.
 Alternative methods may be used at the investigator's discretion, but should be approved by both the lead agency and the SHPO.
 With systematic sampling, rigid adherence to fixed intervals may fail to yield optimal survey results, since fixed intervals may not uncover sites that would have been located using a judgmental technique.
 Thus, a combination of systematic and intuitive shovel testing is probably the most efficient method for site discovery in standard situations.
+When using a probability model for planning purposes, survey strategies should always be adjusted to on-the-ground conditions.
+SHPO may request additional survey coverage when documentation does not adequately discuss reasons for foregoing intensive survey.

-a) Indeterminate Probability Strategies.
-An alternative method of fieldwork may be necessary in areas of indeterminate probability (e.g., deep testing with a backhoe or auger).
-Monitoring of such areas may be necessary during construction to ensure that no sites are destroyed.
+- a) Indeterminate probability strategies.
+An alternative method of fieldwork may be necessary in areas of indeterminate probability (e.g., deep testing with a backhoe).
+Monitoring of such areas may be necessary during construction to ensure that no sites are destroyed. - b) Low probability strategies.

-b) Low Probability Strategies.
 Field investigations of low probability areas should include a surface inspection of all areas where the slope is greater than 15 percent to look for sites including, but not limited to, rockshelters, caves, mines, quarries, and/or petroglyphs.
-In disturbed areas or in areas where the soil is very poorly drained, subsurface inspection (i.e., shovel testing, coring, or augering) is recommended to verify soil conditions at intervals no greater than 60 meters.
+In disturbed areas or in areas where the soil is very poorly drained, subsurface inspection (i.e., shovel testing or coring) is recommended to verify soil conditions at intervals no greater than 60 meters. - c) High probability strategies.

-c) High Probability Strategies.
 Systematic subsurface investigation through shovel testing is the standard approach for site discovery, but variations may be warranted.
 Generally survey of high probability areas should follow these guidelines: